DysonBreakstone/m0_github_challenge/github_steps.md

 Describe in your own words how to establish a connection between a local repository and a remote repository on GitHub.

 1. Fork that repository
+2. Copy SSH adress and enter git clone <adress> in terminal